githubmaster-jpg/chatbot/README.md

 + objects and desired output values which are most often labeled by humans.
 The training process should return a model
 + that can map unseen data to excpected output values as long as the training was done successfully.
 + What else would you like to ask me?
+!
+Give me some trivia.
++ The first AI to beat a chess world champion in a chess match was Deep Blue!
+This historical moment happened in 1997.
 ! exit
 + Thanks for your time!
 ```